5,500Units Under Management

 9 Questions You Should Ask When Interviewing a Property Manager

-If so, you’re likely considering hiring a property manager to help make your rental property business much less demanding.
-But if you choose the wrong property manager, your decision could backfire, making your job as a landlord even more stressful.
+Are you tired of handling your day-to-day landlord responsibilities on your own?
+If so, you’re likely considering hiring a property manager to help make your rental property business less demanding.
+However, if you choose the wrong property manager, your decision could backfire, making your job as a landlord even more stressful.
+That’s why it’s important to know what to ask when interviewing a property manager.

 Questions Landlords Should Ask When Interviewing a Property Manager

-This questions is necessary because working with a local property manager can make a huge difference in the results they are able to achieve for your rental property business.
+This question is necessary because working with a local property manager can make a huge difference in the results they are able to achieve for your rental property business.
 That’s because property managers with lots of insight into the local market know about:

 • Local attractions that appeal to tenants